PRUNERS/FLiT/documentation/database-structure.md

 |
 [Next](analyze-results.md)

-There are currently only two tables in the created SQLite database (although there may be more added later).
+There are currently only two tables in the created SQLite3 database (although there may be more added later).
 The schema for this database can be found in `data/db/tables-sqlite.sql`, or in the install located at `<PREFIX>/share/flit/data/db/tables-sqlite.sql`.
 Alternatively, you can see